AURA BENEFITS PROGRAM CUSTOMER AGREEMENT

 “Beta Service” means a Service, or a feature of a Service, that is designated or presented to Customer as alpha, beta, experimental, pilot, limited release, developer preview, non-production, evaluation, provided prior to general commercial release, or similar.

 “CCPA” means the California Consumer Privacy Act of 2018.

 “Customer” means the entity entering into this Agreement and offering the Services to its employees, staff, members, or contractors.

-“Customer Data” means data that Customer or Users transmit to or through the Services.
+“Customer Data” means all Personal Data that Customer transmits to or through the Services or provides to Aura.

 “Group Application” means any order form, group application or statement of work or similar document that Customer enters into with Aura that references or is made subject to this Agreement.

 “Personal Data” has the meaning given to such term (or a substantively equivalent term such as personal information or personally identifiable information) under Applicable Data Protection Laws.